Skip to Main Content

 Why is cat teeth cleaning important?

 Establishing a daily dental hygiene routine for your cat could help maintain their teeth and gums' health throughout their life.
-To make cleaning your cat's teeth at home easier and less stressful, start establishing a daily oral hygiene routine when they are still kittens.
+To make cleaning your cat's teeth at home easier and less stressful, establish a daily oral hygiene routine when they are still kittens.
 This way, your cat will become accustomed to having its teeth brushed and its mouth touched from a young age.

 Make brushing your cat's teeth a stress-free part of their daily routine.
 Begin by waiting until your cat is calm and relaxed, then follow these steps: